tiqets blog

 Teeming with historic exhibits, costumes, stunning interactive displays and videos, Seville Flamenco Dance Museum perfectly captures the essence and authenticity of the beautiful bailar.
 That’s no surprise, since it was founded by one of most famous flamenco dancers of all time, Cristina Hoyos, and sits in an 18th-Century building in the city centre, right atop the remains of a Roman temple – and there are few things more classically Sevillano than that!

 If you only have time to see a few museums in Andalucia, or even just a few museums in Spain, make this one of them – if only to earn the right to throw down a well-timed olé in your everyday vernacular.
-Enjoy a range of extra perks to your ticket by purchasing your admission from Tiqets.
+Enjoy a range of extra perks to your ticket by purchasing your admission here.

 5. Archaeological Museum of Seville